- Love This

 If you see photos which look like they have been altered or generic looking testimonials you should ask the trainer for the clients contact information to verify their claims.

 The profession of personal training is all about establishing working relationships with clients.

 If a personal trainer refuses to give you any client references it a good sign that he/she either hasn’t worked with any clients or has not established successful relationships with past clients.
 Either way it is best to look elsewhere.

 Trainer Refuses to Give you Certifications Information

 If your trainer refuses to prove they have the certification they claim, you can contact the certification company to verify that the trainer has the certification and it is not expired.

-Offline Ways to find Personal Trainers
+Offline Ways to Find Personal Trainers in Your Area

 Perhaps the best way to find good personal trainers is by referrals from happy past or present customers.
 Ask your friends to ask their friends and their friend’s friends if they know of any success stories with local personal trainers.
 You may also want to ask other related professionals such as doctors, physical therapists, massage therapists, nutritionists, et., if they have any personal recommendations.

 If you have been going to a gym or fitness center you have likely seen personal trainers training clients or working in some capacity.
 Most personal trainers are people persons so don’t be afraid to start up a conversation.